niemopen/niem-naming-design-rules/niem-ndr.md

 The rules for reference schema documents are more stringent than are the rules for other classes of NIEM-conformant schemas.
 Reference schema documents are intended to support the broadest reuse.
 They are very uniform in their structure.
 As they are the primary definitions for schema components, they do not need to restrict other data definitions, and they are not allowed to use XML Schema’s restriction mechanism (e.g., [Rule 9-30, _Complex content uses extension_ (REF), below](#rule-9-30-complex-content-uses-extension)).
 Reference schema documents are intended to be as regular and simple as possible.

-Many reference schemas are **optional and over-inclusive**.
-Data definitions in namespaces defined by reference schemas are designed with parts that are intended to be omitted or refined as needed for a particular exchange.
-Many reference schemas define more complex types than any individual exchange will need and define complex types that have more properties, with broader cardinality, than an individual exchange will need.
-Data definitions within reference schemas are designed to be a basis that is refined and specialized for a particular exchange.
-Developers of information exchanges are expected to subset, profile, and extend reference schemas to construct precise data definitions to match their information exchange requirements.
+Many reference schema documents are **optional and over-inclusive**.
+Data definitions in namespaces defined by reference schema documents are designed with parts that are intended to be omitted or refined as needed for a particular exchange.
+Many reference schema documents define more complex types than any individual exchange will need and define complex types that have more properties, with broader cardinality, than an individual exchange will need.
+Data definitions within reference schema documents are designed to be a basis that is refined and specialized for a particular exchange.

+Developers of information exchanges are expected to subset, profile, augment, and extend reference schema documents to construct precise data definitions to match their information exchange requirements.
+However, a schema document thus modified is no longer the authoritative definition of components in its namespace and should not be designated as a reference schema document; it is instead a [subset schema document]() or [message schema document]().

-### Extension schema document
+### 4.1.2 Extension schema document

 > **[Definition: extension schema document]**
-> An **extension schema document** is a _schema document_ that is intended to provide definitions of _schema components_ that are intended for reuse within a more narrow scope than those defined by a _reference schema document_.
+> An **extension schema document** is a _schema document_ that is intended to provide authoritative definitions of _schema components_ intended for reuse within a more narrow scope than those defined by a _reference schema document_.
 It is a _conformance target_ of this specification.
 An extension schema document MUST conform to all rules of this specification that apply to this conformance target.
 An XML document with a _conformance target identifier_ of `https://docs.oasis-open.org/niemopen/ns/specification/XNDR/6.0/#ExtensionSchemaDocument` MUST be an extension schema document.

 Characteristics of an _extension schema document_ include:

 - It is explicitly designated as an _extension schema document_ via the conformance targets attribute.
 - It provides the authoritative definition of business semantics for components in its namespace.
 - It contains components that, when appropriate, use or are derived from the components in _reference schema documents_.
-- It is intended to express the additional vocabulary required for an information exchange, above and beyond the vocabulary available from reference schemas, and to also support additional XML Schema validation requirements for an exchange.
+- It is intended to express the additional vocabulary required for one or more information exchanges, above and beyond the vocabulary available from reference schemas, and to also support additional XML Schema validation requirements for those exchanges.
 - It satisfies all rules specified in this document for _extension schema documents_.

-An extension schema in an information exchange specification serves several functions.
+An extension schema serves several functions.
 First, it defines new content within a new namespace, which may be an exchange-specific namespace or a namespace shared by several exchanges.
 This content is NIEM-conformant but has fewer restrictions on it than do _reference schema documents_.
 Second, the _extension schema document_ bases its content on content from _reference schema documents_, where appropriate.
 Methods of deriving content include using (by reference) existing _schema components_, as well as creating extensions and restrictions of existing components.

 For example, an information exchange specification may define a type for an exchange-specific phone number and base that type on a type defined by the NIEM Core reference schema document.
 This exchange-specific phone number type may restrict the NIEM Core type to limit those possibilities that are permitted of the base type.
-Exchange extensions and restrictions must include annotations and documentation to be conformant, but they are allowed to use restriction, choice, and some other constructs that are not allowed in _reference schema documents_.
+Exchange schema documents must include annotations and documentation to be conformant, but they are allowed to use some schema constructs that are not allowed in _reference schema documents_; these include:

+* `@final`, `@fixed`,  and`@block`,
+* `@blockDefault` and `@finalDefault`
+* `xs:choice`
+* `xs:any` and `@xs:anyAttribute`

+An extension schema document may be intended for a particular information exchange specification.
+An extension schema documents may also, like reference schema documents, be optional and over-inclusive, intended for reuse in multiple information exchange specifications.
+As with reference schema documents, when a developer subsets, profiles, or augments an extension schema document, the result is a subset schema document or message schema document.

 Note that exchange specifications may define schemas that meet the criteria of reference schemas for those components that its developers wish to nominate for later inclusion in NIEM Core or in domains.

-### Schema document set
+### 4.1.3 Subset schema document

-A _conformant schema document set_ is a set of schema documents that are capable of validating XML documents.

-> **[Definition: conformant schema document set]**
+> **[Definition: subset schema document]**
-> A **conformant schema document set** is a collection of _schema documents_ that together are capable of _validating_ a _conformant instance XML document_.
+> A **subset schema document** is a _schema document_ providing a constrained selection of components that are defined in a reference or extension schema document.
 It is a _conformance target_ of this specification.
+A subset schema document MUST conform to all rules of this specification that apply to this conformance target.
+An XML document with a _conformance target identifier_ of `https://docs.oasis-open.org/niemopen/ns/specification/XNDR/6.0/#SubsetSchemaDocument` MUST be a subset schema document.

+Characteristics of a _subset schema document_ include:

+- It is explicitly designated as an subset schema document via the conformance targets attribute.
+- It supplies but does not alter the definition of business semantics for components defined by the reference or extension schema document for its namespace.
+- It does not provide original definitions and declarations for schema components; it contains only components defined by the reference or extension schema document for its namespace.
+- It removes or constrains portions of the reference or extension schema document for its namespace, thereby building a profile of that schema document.
+- All content that is valid against the subset schema document is also valid against the reference or extension schema document for its namespace.
+- It satisfies all rules specified in this document for _subset schema documents_.

+A subset schema document is usually intended for a particular information exchange specification.
+Developers may also create a subset schema document for reuse in many specifications as a profile of an extension schema document that they do not control.

+Subset schema documents are allowed to use some schema constructs that are not allowed in _extension schema documents_; these include `@default` and `@fixed`.

+### 4.1.4 Message schema document

+> **[Definition: message schema document]**
+> A **message schema document** is a _schema document_ providing a constrained selection of components that are defined in a reference or extension schema document.
+It is a _conformance target_ of this specification.
+A message schema document MUST conform to all rules of this specification that apply to this conformance target.
+An XML document with a _conformance target identifier_ of `https://docs.oasis-open.org/niemopen/ns/specification/XNDR/6.0/#MessageSchemaDocument` MUST be a message schema document.

+Characteristics of a _message schema document_ include:

+- It is explicitly designated as a message schema document via the conformance targets attribute.
+- It does not conform to rules for mapping schema components into business semantics.
+Semantics are provided by the reference or extension schema document for its namespace.
+- It constrains the reference or extension schema document for its namespace, with more precision and granularity than is possible in a subset schema document.
+- It satisfies all rules specified in this document for _message schema documents_.

+A message schema document provides cardinality and datatype constraints intended to precisely define the content of a particular message format.
+It is not intended for extension or reuse.
+Message schema documents are therefore allowed to use schema constructs not allowed in subset schema documents; these include:

+* Local type definitions
+* Element declarations with simple type

+### 4.1.5 Source schema document set

+A _conformant source schema document set_ is a set of schema documents that together define a complete data model suitable for reuse.

+> **[Definition: conformant source schema document set]**
+> A **conformant source schema document set** is a collection of _schema documents_ that together define a complete data model suitable for reuse.
+It is a _conformance target_ of this specification.
 A conformant schema document set MUST conform to all rules of this specification that apply to this conformance target.

+Characteristics of a source schema document set include:

+* It contains the definition of every schema component referenced by any component defined by the schema set.
+* It is intended for reuse; developers may subset, profile, augment, and extend the components defined by the schema set.
+* It supports element augmentations and attribute augmentations (see [section 10.4: Augmentations]()).
+* It is not intended for validation of a conformant instance XML document.
+* It does not include message schema documents.

-A _conformant schema document set_ has strong dependencies on _reference schema documents_ and _extension schema documents_.
+A _conformant source schema document set_ has strong dependencies on _reference schema documents_ and _extension schema documents_.
 Without the guarantees provided by those conformance targets, the rules for a _conformant schema document set_ would not be helpful.
-Those schemas in a schema set that are marked as reference or extension schemas are required to conform to the appropriate conformance targets.
+Those schema documents in a schema set that are marked as reference or extension schema documents are required to conform to the appropriate conformance targets.
+A schema document not marked as conformant must be imported as an _external schema document_ (see [section 10.2.3: External adapter types and external components]()).

+### 4.1.6 Message schema document set

+ A *conformant message schema document set* is a set of schema documents that are capable of validating a conformant instance XML document.

+> **[Definition: conformant message schema document set]**
+> A **conformant message schema document set** is a collection of _schema documents_ that together are capable of _validating_ a _conformant instance XML document_.
+It is a _conformance target_ of this specification.
+A conformant schema document set MUST conform to all rules of this specification that apply to this conformance target.

+Characteristics of a message schema document set include:

+* It contains the definition of every schema component referenced by any component defined by the schema set.
+* It is not intended for reuse.
+* It does not support attribute augmentation.
+* It is intended for validation of a conformant instance XML document.
+* It may include reference, extension, subset, and message schema documents.

 ### Rule 4-1.
 Schema marked as reference schema document must conform